 Making or Updating a Will and Superannuation – Expatriate Issues

 Commencing an overseas assignment is one of those occasions, just like marriage and the birth of children, when you should review your current will, or the making of a will if you do not currently have one.
-The penalty for not doing so is the prospect of having your estate (slowly) distributed under often strict and inflexible statutory guidelines that may be contrary to your own preferences and incur taxes at a higher than necessary rate and significantly impact your surviving family.
+The penalty for not doing so is the prospect of having your estate (very slowly) distributed under often strict and inflexible statutory guidelines that may be contrary to your own preferences and incur taxes at a higher than necessary rate and significantly impact your surviving family.

 Some issues to consider when making or updating a will: